Arlington Hills Community Center (Payne Maryland Project)

 Subscribe to Payne Maryland Project Updates

-The Payne Maryland Project will be a public/private partnership.
-The proposed facility will encapsulate the programming needs of the Arlington Recreation Center, the Arlington Hills Library, Arlington Hills Lutheran Church, Bradshaw Celebration of Life Centers, and possibly other community service organizations into a new and exciting community center.
+The Payne Maryland Project is a public/private partnership being constructed in two phases.
+Phase one, currently under construction and scheduled to be completed in early 2014, will house both the Arlington Hills Library and the Arlington Recreation Center.
+Phase two, which will house the project’s private partners, is actively pursuing the funding necessary to begin construction on this phase of the project.
+When both phases are completed, the facility will encapsulate the programming needs of the Arlington Recreation Center, the Arlington Hills Library, Arlington Hills Lutheran Church, Bradshaw Celebration of Life Centers, and possibly other community service organizations in a new and exciting community center.

-The new center will transform the surrounding neighborhood of Payne and Maryland Avenues into a vital hub of activity.
+This new center will transform the surrounding neighborhood of Payne and Maryland Avenues into a vital hub of activity.
 The bold plan is expected to provide inspiration for investment in the community and support services for the region.
-Vision Plan (PDF file)

 Project Manager Updates